Analysis of the Ensemble Kalman--Bucy Filter for correlated observation noise: The mean field EnKBF for nonlinear signals

+Before we show our main well posedness result in the correlated noise framework, we first look at the uncorrelated case and make some restricting assumptions regarding the observations, as it will motivate the partial stopping argument used later on in the proof for the general case.

-\begin{Thm} Beside the standard Lipschitz condition (see assumption \ref{standard assumptions}), let us again assume that $C$ is bounded and that $\tilde{C}$ is constant.
-Furthermore we assume that all coeffcients are continuously differentiable with respect to $t$, that $\bar{P}_0$ is regular and that \eqref{regularity assumption} holds.
-Then there exists a unique solution $\bar{X}$ of \eqref{nonlinear mf ensemble kalman filter - true inverse} on the time interval $[0,T]$. \end{Thm}
+\begin{Lemma} Beside the standard Lipschitz conditions (see assumption \ref{standard assumptions}), we assume that $C$ is bounded and that all coefficients are continuously differentiable with respect to $t$.
+Furthermore we assume that $\tilde{C}=0$ and that there exists some scalar valued function $\alpha$ such that $H^\mathrm{T}_t R^{-1}_t H_t=\alpha_t I$ for all $t\geq 0$, where $I$ again denotes the identity matrix.
+Then there exists a unique solution $\bar{X}$ of \eqref{nonlinear mf ensemble kalman filter - true inverse} on the time interval $[0,T]$. \end{Lemma}

-As before we note that the coefficients in \eqref{nonlinear mf ensemble kalman filter - true inverse} are only locally Lipschitz and thus this equation falls outside the standard theory of McKean--Vlasov equations that is e.g. found in \cite{CarDel}.
-We also can not simply use \eqref{a priori bound covariance} to make a localization argument to prove well-posedness, like we did for the approximating particle filter \eqref{nonlinear Ensemble Kalman}, as this would change the marginal distributions and thus change the dynamics of this McKean--Vlasov equation.

-So far there does not seem to exist a localization argument that is suited to prove the well posedness of a general class of McKean--Vlasov equations under local Lipschitz assumptions.
-Indeed \cite{Scheutzow2} shows that such an argument can not hold in full generality as it constructs locally Lipschitz McKean--Vlasov differential equations (without the influence of noise) where uniqueness does not hold.

-In the following we will make a fixed point argument just as we did in the linear case.
-However, since the equation of the covariance matrix \eqref{evolution of covariance} does not decouple from \eqref{nonlinear Ensemble Kalman} for nonlinear $B$, we will not be able to simply guess the right fixed point.
-Instead we will use \eqref{a priori bound covariance} to apply Banachs fixed point theorem.
+To prove Lemma \ref{Existence and uniqueness for mf - special case} we will make a fixed point argument just as we did in the linear case.
+However, since the equation of the (conditional) covariance matrix $\bar{P}$ does not decouple from $\bar{X}$ for nonlinear $B$, we will not be able to simply guess the right fixed point.
+Instead we have to work with a priori bounds for the first two moments which we derive now, before proving Lemma \ref{Existence and uniqueness for mf - special case}.

-\begin{Rmk} We note that the proof does not use the stochasiticity of the observation stream $Y$.
-We could therefore also allow $Y$ to just be a rough path and make use of the well posedness of mixed rough-stochastic differential equations found in \cite{Friz} to then prove the well posedness via our fixed point argument. \end{Rmk}